-Our experience with subscriptions
+Our experience with in-app subscriptions

 - Integrating subscriptions and gathering information about payments.
 Surprisingly, integrating a subscription is a murky matter.
-Not only you need to adapt a client to work with it, but also you need to create a server for handling Apple events.
-Without the latter, you won’t know about renewals or cancels.
-Moreover, you need to match user ID with corresponding transactions, store this mapping in a database, and match it with other events.
+Not only do you need to adapt a client to work with it, but also you need to create a server for handling Apple events.
+Without the latter, you won’t know about renewals or cancellations.
+Moreover, you need to match the user ID with corresponding transactions, store this mapping in a database, and match it with other events.
 After that, the events need to be sent to an analytics system (Mixpanel, Amplitude) or attribution system (Appsflyer, Adjust, Branch).

 - A/B testing a paywall.
 We had to create a perfect offer for each user cohort.
 On one hand, one could use Firebase for this, but on the other, you can face some problems: how to target and how to measure the result.
 Eventually, we had to calculate the results in Excel.